iyanuoluwa-SHINE/Iyanuoluwa-lita-capstone-project/README.md

-### **Limitations**
+### Insights
-**Data Completeness:** Some records had missing data, which may impact accuracy.

-**Historical Data:** Limited historical data may restrict trend analysis depth.
+**Revenue Performance by Region:** Both dashboards show revenue contributions by region, with the South and East leading.
+This suggests that marketing efforts are effective in these areas, though there may be potential for growth in the North and West regions.

+**Subscription Trends:** The second dashboard tracks revenue based on subscription types and dates.
+The high revenue from the "Basic" subscription type indicates a strong base of cost-conscious customers, while fluctuations in revenue over time may reveal seasonal or promotional effects.

+**Product Sales:** The first dashboard highlights products, with Shoes generating the highest revenue.
+The average unit price varies widely by product, showing potential price sensitivity differences among items.

+**Order Volume vs. Revenue:** The total order count is high, yet the average revenue is relatively low.
+This could imply a focus on lower-priced, high-turnover items or the effectiveness of budget-friendly subscription plans.

-### Recommendations
+Recommendations
-**Automated Data Integration:** Implement SQL-to-Power BI automation for real-time updates.

-**Enhanced Customer Segmentation:** Further break down subscription types for deeper insights.

-**Predictive Analytics:** Apply predictive modeling for future revenue trends.
+**Regional Marketing Strategies:** Increase engagement in North and West regions to boost their contribution to revenue.
+Use targeted campaigns or local partnerships in these areas, informed by existing customer behavior in high-performing regions.

+**Upselling and Premium Offers:** Since "Basic" subscriptions generate the most revenue, consider upselling premium subscription features to these customers.
+Add value through exclusive benefits that justify the higher cost and retain users at a premium level.

+**Product-Specific Promotions:** Products with lower revenue, like Socks, could benefit from targeted promotions.
+Bundling these items with high-performing ones or offering discounts could increase their sales.

+**Subscription Retention Efforts:** With a notable portion of revenue from canceled subscriptions, develop retention strategies such as loyalty rewards, personalized communication, and subscription renewal discounts to reduce churn and maximize revenue sustainability.

+**Pricing Optimization:** Experiment with strategic pricing for products, especially high-priced items like Shoes.
+Testing small price adjustments or implementing discount offers during peak sales periods can help maximize revenue without sacrificing profitability.

 ### Conclusion
 The Lita Capstone Project successfully provided valuable insights into revenue drivers, customer preferences, and regional performance.
-By combining Excel, SQL, and Power BI, the project offers a strong foundation for data-driven decision-making and strategic growth.
+By combining Excel, SQL, and Power BI, the project offers a strong foundation for data-driven decision-making and strategic growth.💪🌟 🤝💖